mong/mongts/README.md

 <!-- badges: end -->

-This is the [Next.js](https://nextjs.org/) app behind [www.skde.no](https://www.skde.no/) front page and news section, while the repository [mong/qmongjs](https://github.com/mong/qmongjs) is behind the subpage [www.skde.no/kvalitetsregistre](https://www.skde.no/kvalitetsregistre/alle/sykehus).
+This is the [Next.js](https://nextjs.org/) app behind [www.skde.no](https://www.skde.no/) front page.

+The repository [mong/qmongjs](https://github.com/mong/qmongjs) is behind the subpage [www.skde.no/kvalitetsregistre](https://www.skde.no/kvalitetsregistre/alle/sykehus) and .

 ## Development